 If you’re not able to pay off the loan at this time, a different loan can make it easier to get out of debt.

-Get help with approval: If you can’t get approved, consider asking somebody with good credit to cosign for the loan.
-This person will essentially guarantee that you’ll repay on-time.
+If you can’t get approved, consider asking somebody with good credit to co-sign for the loan.
+This person will essentially guarantee that you’ll repay on time.
 If you don’t, your co-signer will be 100% responsible for paying off that loan—so it’s a huge responsibility and risk for that person.
-A cosigner’s credit will be damaged if payments come in late or if you default on the loan, and lenders can bring legal action against cosigners.
+A co-signer’s credit will be damaged if payments come in late or if you default on the loan, and lenders can bring legal action against co-signers.

-If you’ve changed your mind about a payday loan that you recently applied for—or you came into some cash and your circumstances have changed— try returning the cash.
+If you’ve changed your mind about a payday loan for which you recently applied—or you came into some cash and your circumstances have changed—try returning the cash.
 Some payday lenders allow you to reverse the transaction within one business day of borrowing at no cost.
 Act fast and contact your lender because you may need to repay the loan before the close of the following business day.

-Cut costs: If bringing in cash isn’t an option, you’ll have to reduce spending until you’re back on top of your finances.
+If bringing in cash isn’t an option, you’ll have to reduce spending until you’re back on top of your finances.
 That means cutting down to the bare bones.
 Make every meal yourself, and bring your lunch to work.
-Cut unnecessary costs like cable, and find inexpensive ways to stay entertained.
+Cut unnecessary costs such as cable, and find inexpensive ways to stay entertained.